-The Fall OEP was introduced back in 2006 when Part D first began.
+The Open Enrollment Period for Medicare was introduced back in 2006 when Part D first began.
 Since Part D, as well as Medicare Advantage plans, re-file its benefits with Medicare every year, they created this election period for beneficiaries to make coverage modifications if they were unhappy with the benefit changes.

 In laments terms, recipients currently enrolled in an Advantage plan or Part D policy, your benefits, as well as your monthly premiums, can change from year to year.
 This election period is when you can change your existing coverage if you’re not pleased with those changes.

-How will I know if my Medicare benefits changed
+How will I know if my Medicare benefits are changing next year?